phillip-kruger/phillip-kruger.github.io/_posts/2018-08-13-jax-rs_config.md

 When you create REST services with JAX-RS, you typically either return nothing (so HTTP 201/2/4 etc) or some data, potentially in JSON format (so HTTP 200), or some Exception / Error (so HTTP 4xx or 5xx).

 We usually translate a Runtime Exception into some HTTP 5xx and a Checked Exception into some 4xx.
-(With the exception of Bean validation's ```ConstraintViolationException```)

 Because we want to keep our boundary clean, we do not include the full Java stacktrace in the body of the response when we translate an Exception to a HTTP response.
 We usually just add a "REASON" Header with the HTTP 5xx (or sometimes 4xx) response.
 However, this means that most of our ExceptionMappers looks pretty much the same (something like this):